Rapid Flea Treatments : 07427 626686

 Fleas also carry a number of diseases that include the Black Death a very frightening disease still around today in some of our planets poorer countries.
 Bacteria are spread when the flea regurgitates whilst feeding on a new host.

 One key problem with flea bites is the allergy many people have to them.
 The bites get itchy and the scratching causes infection that in turn can cause permanent scarring.
 Fortunately at WaspKill UK we have proven methods for controlling fleas quickly, safely and easily.

 How Long Does It Take For Fleas To Infest?

-large infestations can develop over just a few months but commonly only show their true numbers when a property is left free from hosts (blood meals) for a few weeks.
+large infestations develop over a few months, only showing their true numbers when properties are left free from hosts (blood meals) for a few weeks or more.
 This is usually while people are on holiday.
 Understanding the life cycle of the cat flea can help.

 Whilst peoples homes are empty large numbers of flea larvae mature together.
 We get called to people each year who have returned home, and become covered in pepper from the carpet or in other words hundreds of hungry, biting fleas, emerging from the floors etc simultaneously.